-In order to work with the previously mentioned profiles, one can switch to the ADVANCED MODE…
+In order to work with a profiles, switch to the ADVANCED MODE…

 In the advanced mode a certain EPP can also be chosen and when pressing Next > a certain profile can be chosen.